This post may include affiliate links. That means if you click and make a purchase, I may earn a small commission.

 Subscriptions

-My kids LOVE to get anything in the mail so a book subscription box would be a sure winner.
+My kids LOVE to get anything in the mail so a subscription is a sure winner.

 World Geography Book for Kids | Top Secret Adventures Club

-My 9-year old gets this every month and LOVES it.
-Each month, a mystery takes her to a new country.
-She follows the clues, reads the included book about the country, and is thrilled when she solves the mystery, all while learning about different countries and cultures.
+We subscribed to this for several years and my oldest daughter loved it (note: she's 10).
+Each month, a mystery took her to a new country.
+She followed the clues, read the included book about the country, and was thrilled when she solved the mystery, all while learning about different countries and cultures.

 Reading Tools and Accessories